Yaupon is a shrubby tree of the holly family. Native Americans used it to brew battle tea as a stimulant before setting on the warpath!

 Nurseries and horticulturists propagate thousands of plants, and sometimes a slight mutation pops up.
 If it can be reproduced, a new yaupon variety is born!

 Other techniques involve breeding: pollen from a male plant is spread on female yaupon varieties.
 Seedlings sown from these seeds are grown and sometimes genetics make for an interesting variety.
+Cross-pollination is the process at work here.

 Learn more about yaupon